Ram9012/Ram9012/README.md

 ### Leadership:
 * **Cloud Leadership**: Training **100+ students** as a Workshop Instructor for Alibaba Cloud.

+### About Me:
+* Outside of tech I like to swim professionally, play chess, solve rubiks cube & research about physics and economics.
 ---

 ### Let's Build Your Dream Together